anthonysalvato3/anthonysalvato3.github.io/_posts/2024-04-18-is-oxidative-stress-the-root-cause-of-obesity.markdown

 If true, this hypothesis would redefine obesity from a problem rooted in overeating to one of oxidative stress.
 Taxing the body’s antioxidant defense system, whether through dietary or other means, reduces the supply of its endogenous antioxidants: superoxide dismutase and glutathione.

-#### Why Ultraprocessed Foods Are Obesogenic
+#### Why Ultra-Processed Foods Are Obesogenic

-Experts have speculated for years why ultraprocessed foods are far more obesogenic than whole foods.
+Experts have speculated for years why ultra-processed foods are far more obesogenic than whole foods.
 One prevailing theory is that they are “hyperpalatable” and therefore trigger overeating.
 While this is true in the short term, just as the brain resists weight loss by increasing hunger during a calorie deficit, it should also resist weight gain by decreasing hunger in a calorie surplus.
 This suggests that short-term calorie intake shouldn’t significantly affect the brain’s preferred adiposity level in the long run.
-However, viewing ultraprocessed foods through the lens of oxidative stress provides a clear explanation.
-Ultraprocessed foods:
+However, viewing ultra-processed foods through the lens of oxidative stress provides a clear explanation.
+Ultra-processed foods:

 1. Typically have little protein.
 The amino acids glutamate, cysteine, and glycine, which come from eating high-quality proteins, are needed to synthesize glutathione, the body’s master antioxidant.